Louka Katseli: Professional career

 From 2003 to 2007, Louka Katseli was appointed Director of the OECD Development Centre in France.
 In March 2015 she was elected chair of the Board of Directors of the National Bank of Greece (3/15 – 11/16) and Chair of the Hellenic Bank Association (4/15 – 11/16).

-She has also served as a member of the European Commission's Economic and Monetary Policy Committee (1983-1986), member of the "Commite des Sages" for the Revision of the European Social Charter (1995-1997), a member of the European Commission's advisory board for "Science, Technology, Social Cohesion in the wider Continental Europe" (1991-1992) and Advisor to various Directorates of the European Commission.

-She was a member and Vice President of the Committee of Development Policy of the United Nations (1996 – 1999) and advisor to numerous international organizations including the World Bank, the International Organization for Migration and the United Nations.
+She has also served as a member of the European Commission's Economic and Monetary Policy Committee (1983–1986), member of the "Commite des Sages" for the Revision of the European Social Charter (1995–1997), a member of the European Commission's advisory board for "Science, Technology, Social Cohesion in the wider Continental Europe" (1991–1992) and Advisor to various Directorates of the European Commission.
+She was a member and Vice President of the Committee of Development Policy of the United Nations (1996–1999) and advisor to numerous international organizations including the World Bank, the International Organization for Migration and the United Nations.
 As a consultant, she served as Special Economic Expert of the European Union in Moldova in the context of the "Support to the DCFTA Process in the Republic of Moldova" EU Program.
+Most recently, she was Vice President of the African Capacity Building Foundation (ACBF) (2016 to 2024), and member of the Independent Commission for Sustainable Equality, Progressive Alliance of Socialists and Democrats - S&D, (Progressive Society).

 Since 2017, she is a partner of Match2Invest, a company that promotes sustainable development and investment initiatives in Greece.